Spanning Properties of Yao and $\Theta$-Graphs in the Presence of Constraints: Constrained -Graphs

 \begin{corollary} The constrained \graph{2} is a $\left( 1 + 2 \cdot \sin \left( \frac{\theta}{2} \right) \right)$-spanner of $\Vis(P,S)$. \end{corollary}

-\section{Generic Framework for the Spanning Proof}
+\subsection{Generic Framework for the Spanning Proof}

 Next, we modify the spanning proof from the previous section and provide a generic framework for the spanning proof for the other three families of $\theta$-graphs.
-After providing this framework, we fill in the blanks for the individual families.
+After providing this framework, we complete the proofs for the individual families.

+The general inductive approach used in this framework is similar to that used in the proof of Theorem~\ref{theo:PathLength4k+2Constrained}.
+However, since for these three remaining families the line perpendicular to the bisector of the cone is not parallel to a cone boundary, the induction hypothesis needs to be modified.
+While this modification does not preserve the tightness of the bound on the spanning ratio, it does allow us to make the proof more generic, hence leading to the framework that works for all three families.

 \begin{theorem} Let $u$ and $w$ be two vertices in the plane such that $u$ can see $w$.
 Let $m$ be the midpoint of the side of \canon{u}{w} opposing $u$ and let $\alpha$ be the unsigned angle between $u w$ and $u m$.
-There exists a path connecting $u$ and $w$ in the constrained \graph{x} of length at most where $\const \geq 1$ is a constant that depends on $x \in \{3, 4, 5\}$.
-For the constrained \graph{4}, \const equals $1 / (\cos (\theta/2) - \sin (\theta/2))$ and for the constrained \graph{3} and \graph{5}, \const equals $\cos (\theta/4) / (\cos (\theta/2) - \sin (3\theta/4))$. \end{theorem} \begin{proof} We prove the theorem by induction on the area of $\canon{u}{w}$.
+There exists a path connecting $u$ and $w$ in the constrained \graph{x} of length at most where $\const \geq 1$ is a function that depends on $x \in \{3, 4, 5\}$ and $\theta$.
+For the \graph{4}, \const is at most $1 / (\cos (\theta/2) - \sin (\theta/2))$ and for the \graph{3} and \graph{5}, \const is at most $\cos (\theta/4) /$ $(\cos (\theta/2) - \sin (3\theta/4))$. \end{theorem} \begin{proof} We prove the theorem by induction on the area of $\canon{u}{w}$.
 Formally, we perform induction on the rank, when ordered by area, of the triangles \canon{x}{y} for all pairs of vertices $x$ and $y$ that can see each other.
 We assume without loss of generality that $w \in C_0^u$.
 Let $a$ and $b$ be the upper left and right corner of $\canon{u}{w}$ (see Figure~\ref{fig:ConvexChain}).

-Our inductive hypothesis is the following, where $\delta(u,w)$ denotes the length of the shortest path from $u$ to $w$ in the constrained \graph{x}: $\delta(u, w) \leq \max\{|u a| + |a w| \cdot \const, |u b| + |b w| \cdot \const\}$.
+Our inductive hypothesis is the following, where $\delta(u,w)$ denotes the length of the shortest path from $u$ to $w$ in the constrained \graph{x}: $\delta(u, w) \leq \max\{|u a| + \const \cdot |a w|, |u b| + \const \cdot |b w|\}$.